 It’s important to note that the IronWolf 110 doesn’t work exclusively with NAS servers.
 You can use it with any computer with a SATA connection, just like any other SSDs.
 So, if you need a lasting SSD for heavy tasks, like 4K video editing, consider this drive as your scratch disk.
 You won’t be disappointed.

-While a NAS server’s copy speed generally caps at that of a Gigabit connection, there’s more to a server these days than throughput performance.
+While a NAS server’s copy speed generally caps at a Gigabit connection, there’s more to a server these days than throughput performance.
 Having SSDs as cache, or better yet as primary storage, means better application performance, including when running virtual machines or other heavy tasks.

 That said, if you’re really into network-attached storage, the Seagate IronWolf 110 SSD is an easy recommendation.
-And even if you’re not, the fact it works with any computer still makes it quite a safe choice.
+And even if you’re not, the fact it works with any computer still makes it a pretty safe choice.